Japan – English Exchange

 What’s not Included

-Flights, visas (if required), travel health insurance, bus from airport to Shinjuku (12-30 USD), lunches on weekends, return airport transfer (approx. $60 USD), personal expenses.
+• Flights, visas (if required), travel health insurance, airport transfer by bus to the pickup point at Shinjuku bus station (12-30 USD), lunches on weekends, return airport transfer (approx. $60 USD), personal expenses.

 Some of your tasks may include: